Arbitrary Rights Restoration

 Florida Former Felon Voting Rights Restoration (2018)

 In March, 2017, Fair Elections Legal Network and Cohen Milstein Sellers & Toll PLLC filed a class action lawsuit to automatically restore former felons’ voting rights upon the completion of a sentence and end Florida’s arbitrary process for re-enfranchisement.
-The plaintiffs include nine individuals with felony convictions, many of whom have applied for restoration of their voting rights and have been denied for minor infractions, like traffic violations, or for no reason at all.
+The plaintiffs included nine individuals with felony convictions, many of whom have applied for restoration of their voting rights and have were denied for minor infractions, like traffic violations, or for no reason at all.

 Tampa Bay Times "Editorial: A historic order for voting rights"